mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 Before that, the land played host to a plurality of kingdoms and semi-autonomous city-states.
 Northern Italy was held for a long period by the Holy Roman Empire.
 A turnstyle of Normans, Angevins, and Habsburgs controlled Sicily.
 At one point, Sardinia and a kingdom called Two Sicilies held power.

 To display a unified Italy would only be four monarchs, starting in 1871 and ending in 1946 after World War II.
 Since it would add a lot of negative space to the timeline, I left it out.

-## Scandinavia

-I left out Norway and Sweden in favor of Denmark.
-Norway for the last thousand years has existed on and off in a union with either Denmark, Sweden, or Denmark and Sweden.

-In an oversimplification, I decided that Denmark was the most stable and powerful, and decided to just show them for now.
-During the period of the union between Denmark, Norway, and Sweden (the Kalmar Union), I opted to show that as "Denmark" even though the king, Erik III, was proclaimed King of Norway first.

 # Terminology